andrejtrindade/star-splore/scraper/README.md

 ## Subdirectories

-Starting from directory where this `README.md` file is, scraper files are located on the following subdirectries:
+Starting from the directory where this `README.md` is, files are located on the following subdirectries:

 - `scripts`: that's where the python scripts are located.
 - `temp`: temporary files will be created here.
-- `results`: result files will be created here (more on that below).
+- `results`: result files will be created here.
 - `carts`: carts will optionally be downloaded here, in .p8.png format.

 Aside from `scripts`, all other subdirectories will be created if necessary in step 1.